ironsource-mobile/sonic-dependency-tree/README.md

 ## S3 configuration
 You can upload the dependency tree of the project to AWS S3 using this command `sbt sonicDependenciesUploadToS3`

-Since the upload task is for the whole project, settings for it should be set on root project.
+Since the upload task is for the whole project, settings for it should be set on the root project.
 For example:
 ``` scala
 lazy val root = (project in file("."))